Ronald Bennett (priest): Conviction

 The Irish Times reported that the Franciscans in charge of Gormanston College during Bennett's tenure were made aware of abuse but did not remove him.

 Richard Lanigan, a past pupil of Gormanston College, said the priest's behaviour was common knowledge among the boys in the 1970s, although they were not aware of the extent of the abuse.

 "Some of the priests were lovely men, dedicated to their students," he said, "but this went on and adults who should have known better didn't want to go there.
 The neglect of these children by the other priests is every bit as bad as what Bennett did to them."

-Dr Lanigan has set up a website to provide an independent forum for former students to discuss how abused past pupils might be supported.
+Lanigan has set up a website to provide an independent forum for former students to discuss how abused past pupils might be supported.

 Punishment

 Bennett received a five-year suspended sentence on 26 July 2006 and entered into a bond of €1,000 to keep the peace for five years and undertake to abide by the Franciscan code of practice.
 On 5 March 2008 The Court of Criminal Appeal increased the sentence to 2½ years imprisonment and 2½ years suspended.